straightedge77/wdps2126/README.md

 export OPENBLAS_NUM_THREADS=10
 ```

-To check the score of the program, use the command below.
+To check the score of the result file, use the command below.

 ```
 python3 score.py /sample/annotation/file/sample.tsv /generated/result/file/result.tsv